Frequently Asked Questions

 When and how can I schedule an appointment?

 I schedule most new clients a couple weeks before their equine needs service.
-I also leave time in my schedule to handle emergencies.
 Calling my cell phone is the only way to set up an appointment.
 My number is 541-589-3423.
-Please be ready to leave a message with a number and a time I can call you back.
+Please be ready to leave a message.
+I return calls 8am to 7:30pm Monday through Friday.